 With Robert Jenkins

-6:00 PM.
-We will meet at the headquarters hotel to pick up maps and to meet and greet your fellow students at a reception with adult beverages.
-Bob will follow with a discussion overviewing the second phase of the Georgia Campaign, the strategies of each side, the significance of the Resaca, and the challenges faced by army commanders William Sherman and Joe Johnston.
-We will break so you can have dinner on your own.
+7:30 PM.
+We will meet at the headquarters hotel to pick up maps and to meet and greet your fellow students.
+Bob will follow with a discussion overviewing the second phase of the Georgia Campaign, the strategies of each side, the significance of Resaca, and the challenges faced by army commanders William Sherman and Joe Johnston.

-When you have three armies, as Sherman had, and access to other troops, it is easy to feint in many directions while obscuring your real intention.
-Confederate general Joe Johnston was about to find this out in real time, and the ramifications for his mountainous defensive position were fatal.
+When you have three armies as Sherman had and access to other troops, it is easy to feint in many directions while obscuring your real intention.
+Confederate Gen. Joe Johnston was about to find this out in real-time, and the ramifications for his mountainous defensive position were fatal.
 When Sherman sent Maj.
-Gen. James McPherson’s army around Johnston’s western flank and into his rear, he exposed a chronic flaw in the Confederate chieftain’s leadership–he was sloppy in his geographic awareness.
+Gen. James McPherson’s army around Johnston’s western flank and into his rear, he exposed a chronic flaw in the Confederate chieftain’s leadership—he was sloppy in his geographic awareness.
 At Resaca, the mountains broke and a formidable passageway named Snake Creek Gap provided the means to bring a large force onto the Confederates’ very vulnerable line of supply.

 While the majority of our visits on Saturday were on the battlefield park, the battlefield is sadly bisected by I-75, and so much of the continuity of those combat actions gets lost in the modern engineering set up through the battlefield.
 It is an illusion that the battlefield has moved to the east.
 What we do see today as we move closer to the points of Confederate vulnerability and Union success are the counter thrusts.
 We will examine Confederate Corps Commander, Lt.
 Gen. John Bell Hood’s counterattack on the Federal left, and fighting in and around various artillery positions as soldiers struggle for the prizes the artillery pieces represent.
 We will conclude the morning with Hooker’s XX Corps attack and a visit to the Confederate cemetery.

-Chapter 1 in the series is April 24-26, 2020 from Dalton.
-Chapter 3 covers Cassville, New Hope Church, Pickett’s Mill, and Dallas in April 2021.
-Chapter 4 will be Kennesaw Mountain in November 2021.
+Chapter 1 in the series is April 21-23, 2021 from Dalton; click here to see that program and plan to do the series with Bob!
+Chapter 3 covers Cassville, New Hope Church, Pickett’s Mill, and Dallas in spring 2022.
+Chapter 4 will be Kennesaw Mountain in the autumn of 2022.

 About the Faculty